randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

         -   need to be accurate and up to date
         -   add to the code to increase understanding
         -   comments should explain WHY not WHAT, the what should be obvious from your code.
-        -   include refernces to documentation, API, etc
+        -   include references to documentation, API, etc
     -   adopt a style
         -   <https://wpilib.screenstepslive.com/s/currentCS/m/java/l/145309-java-conventions-for-objects-methods-and-variables>
         -   automatic java style on file save w/ VSCode